marcjulianschwarz/obsidian-vault-blog/Posts/animateradarplot.md

 In a radar plot the x-values will correspond to the positions on the circle (0-360 degrees) and the y-values are the distances from the middle point of the circle.

-Therefore the x-values will be the label positions and the y-values will be the datapoints.
-For the initial plot the first datapoints will be selected using a list comprehension.
+The x-values will be the label positions and the y-values will be the datapoints.
+A list comprehension will select the first datapoints for the initial plot.

 ```python
 radar_ln = ax.plot(label_loc, [d[0] for d in data], label="Legend")
 ```

-The labels themselves will be placed at the previously calculated positions around the circle by converting the radians to degrees and setting the labels in the `set_thetagrids` method.
+The code places the labels at the calculated positions around the circle by converting radians to degrees and setting them in the `⁠set_thetagrids` method.

 ```python
 ax.set_thetagrids(np.degrees(label_loc), labels=labels)
 ax.legend(loc="lower left", bbox_to_anchor=(0.95, 0.95))
 ```

-The limits in a radar plot can be changed too:
+You can change the limits in a radar plot too:

 ```python
 ax.set_rmax(2)